Ecampus

 Earth OR Soil Science

-Students choose take an Earth Science or Soil Science class that best pairs with their chosen area of specialization.
+NOTE: Students choose take an Earth Science or Soil Science class that best pairs with their chosen area of specialization.
 These courses may also be required prerequisites in some options.
 Check the Advising Guide.

 Earth Science: NR Education (GEO 101), Landscape Analysis